prody/ProDy/doc/tutorial.rst

 .. note::
-   Python commands in this page can easily be copied into a Python file using "Get Code Snippets" bar on the right hand side.
-Clicking on :guilabel:`Get Code` will show only Python code snippets in a message window, which can be copied from there into a file.
-Click on text, press :kbd:`Ctrl+A`, :kbd:`Ctrl+C`, then :kbd:`Esc` to have the text in your clipboard.
+   Python commands in this page can easily be copied into a Python file using "Code Snippets" bar on the right hand side of the page.
+   Clicking on :guilabel:`Show Code Snippets` will show only Python code snippets in a popup window.
+The code in the new page can be directly copied into a file.
+Click on text, press :kbd:`Ctrl+A` and then :kbd:`Ctrl+C` to have the text in your clipboard.

 Parse a PDB file